warisali2/warisali.ml/content/posts/dev-career-paths.md

 Big data is an emerging technology field which calls for an upgrade in system administrator expertise because it demands familiarity with so many new tools and technologies.
 Of course you can learn it all and do it all too, but the chance of doing that continues to decrease as the field of system administration expands and in its scope and depth.

+### Careers in System Administration

 #### Unix/Linux
 Unix has a long history.
 It originates from the Multics operating system or "OS", jointly developed by MIT,